OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-system-module/index.md

 :::{dropdown} Adding systems via command line

-It is possible to add exoplanet systems using the `addExoplanetSystem` function. \
+It is possible to add exoplanet systems using the {command}`addExoplanetSystem` function. \
-`openspace.exoplanets.addExoplanetSystem(name)` \
+{command}`openspace.exoplanets.addExoplanetSystem(name)` \
-Here, `name` is the name of the host star to add, in our example the value of `name` would be "Kepler-11".
+Here, {command}`name` is the name of the host star to add, in our example the value of {command}`name` would be "Kepler-11".
 So, the command would be typed: \
-`openspace.exoplanets.addExoplanetSystem("Kepler-11")`
+{command}`openspace.exoplanets.addExoplanetSystem("Kepler-11")`

 Executing this command in OpenSpace's command line results in adding the system.
-Multiple systems can be added by specifying a list of host names as input, for example, `{"Kepler-11", "GJ 1061"}`.
+Multiple systems can be added by specifying a list of host names as input, for example, {command}`{"Kepler-11", "GJ 1061"}`.

 This function may be used to add exoplanets to OpenSpace before start-up.
 :::